luxui/lux-core/SIREN+LUX.md

 Siren+lux
 =========

-[Siren] is a hypermedia specification which has affordances for more than simple/static data transfer in: actions, entities, and links.
+[Siren] is a hypermedia specification which has affordances for more than simple/static data transfer in: `actions`, `entities`, and `links`.
 These additional affordances enable the API to provide more - if not all - necessary application control information in each response.
-This additional information means that the application and API need to have less "[shared knowledge](#shared-knowledge)"; and therefore puts all control of the application in the domain of the API.
+This additional information means that the application and API need to have less "[shared knowledge]"; and therefore puts all control of the application in the domain of the API.
 The UI is then only responsible for display based on the API responses.

 ## Action Classes

-All actions in a Siren response have an Array property `class` which will indicate to lux what the action type is; the valid action classes are:

-  - delete - used to request a resource be removed from the API
-  - submit - generically intended for submitting a form; "submit" could be:
-    * PUT requests against an existing resource
-    * POST requests such as a login form credentials
-    * PATCH requests
-  - view - includes the fields array to define how a item should be displayed
+Each `action` must answer - at least - two questions with the `class` property: the scope, and the intent of the action.
+The **scope** will answer for the *what* of its effect and the **intent** will answer for the *how* of the effect.

+  - **Scope** ("What")
+    + global - site-wide actions that do not pertain to any specific or typical API resource; such as: login, logout, search, or others
+    + resource - a collection or an item
+    + field - a particular field of a resource
+  - **Intent** ("How")
+    + `(c___)` create
+    + `(___d)` delete
+    + `(__u_)` submit
+    + `(_r__)` view

+*Each `action` should identify one, and only one, of each: scope, and intent.*

+Not all combinations of scope and intent are necessarily relevant to all APIs;
+some APIs might allow for creation of top-level resource but other not.
+User permissions might change one combination to another; for example, an unauthenticated user might receive `["resource", "view"]` while an authenticated user will receive `["resource", "submit"]` for the same resource.

 ## Action Names

-Some actions are special and need to be used in specific locations within the UI.
+Some actions are "special" and need to be used in specific locations within the UI.
 These are the "special" action names and their purposes:

-  - `create-*` - defines an empty resource to fill out
+  - `login`
-  - `delete` - for requesting a resource to be deleted
+    + Defines a form for enabling a user to authenticate
+    + Indicates that the current user is not already authenticated
+  - `logout`
-  - `login` or `logout` - for a link to a form to allow a user to log in or out
+    + Defines an action to perform to notify the server that the user is intending to log out
+    + Indicates that the current user is currently authenticated
-  - `search` - for performing a search action
+  - `search` - for performing search

-  - `update` - for updating a resource using a form
+These action names need to be unique within a resource representation as they are specifically searched for by Luxui for placement.

 ## Embedded Entities

-Some resources have "linked" or "sub" resources that are complex objects, or non-scalar, values.
-These additional resources are included in responses to for completeness. lux expects that these be [logically grouped](#complex-top-level-properties), for explicit linking, in the `embedded` section of the response.
+Some resources have "linked" or "sub" resources that are complex objects (non-scalar values) and are included in Siren representations to reduce network requests because they include information that will be necessary for display or completeness of description.

 ## Link Relations

-Any property within the resource representation that includes an `href` property must also include a `rel` property and should include at least one of the following link rels.
+Any object within the resource representation that includes an `href` property should also include a `rel` property - which must be an array of strings - and should include at least one of the following link relations as indication of its purpose and use:

 rel                | Intent | URL/Notes
 ---                | ------ | ---------